 Published August 2015.

 #1 Bestseller on Amazon.
 Winner of the Alfie Award, the Locus Award, the British Fantasy Award, Aurealis Convenors' Award, and William Atheling Award.
-Nominated for British Science Fiction Award.
+Nominated for the British Science Fiction Award.
 Longlisted for Tiptree Award.

 In celebration of the 100th anniversary of Alice Sheldon’s birth, and in recognition of the enormous influence of both Tiptree and Sheldon on the field, Twelfth Planet Press is publishing a selection of thoughtful letters written by science fiction and fantasy’s writers, editors, critics and fans to celebrate her, to recognise her work, and maybe in some cases to finish conversations set aside nearly thirty years ago.

 Read Alexandra's piece on Alice Sheldon for the Dangerous Women's Project.

 Nicola Griffith - read online at LA Review of Books

 Gwyneth Jones - read online at Strange Horizons

 Brit Mandelo - read online at Tor.com

 Tansy Rayner Roberts